joshkitt/cloud-certification/aws/aws-csaa.md

 Integrated with services like Load Balancers

 ### KMS
-Key Management Service
+- Key Management Service - create, rotate, enable, disable

-Generate and store keys for encryption
+- Generate and store keys for encryption

-Can only encrypt up to 4KB of data per call
+- Can only encrypt up to 4KB of data per call
     - If need more than that use ENVELOPE Encyprtion

 ### CloudHSM
 Physical hardware device, encryption, for complex cryptographic needs